Kardea’s Shrimp and Grits

 Michele’s Kitchen Notes

-Grits are not a thing you try for the first time and win.
+Shrimp & Grits have become a restaurant staple but there's nothing like a homemade batch.
+But grits are not a staple in everyone’s kitchen and they are not a thing you try for the first time and guarantee a win with a recipe like this.
 Many of us have suffered epic grit failures because the pan was too hot, we didn’t have enough water, or didn’t stir enough, resulting in lumpy or watery grits.
-Here are some tips I would use and please do a few practice runs before serving to guests.
+Or, the grits can get gritty and if you’ve experienced grits that feel like they are laden with what feels like popcorn hulls- you know what I mean.

 1. Pick the right grits

-Stone-ground grits have the most flavor but take the longest (30–45 min).
+Stone-ground or Southern Style grits have the most flavor but take the longest (30–45 min).

-Quick grits cook faster (5–7 min) but can be less rich in flavor.
+Quick grits and instant grits cook faster (5–7 min) but can be less rich in flavor.
+(However, they are a good bet for breakfast.)

 2. Liquid ratio matters